cosmos/cosmos-sdk/.github/PULL_REQUEST_TEMPLATE/other.md

 ### Reviewers Checklist

 *All items are required.
-Please add a note if the item is not applicable and please add your handle next to the reviewed items if you did not review all items.*
+Please add a note if the item is not applicable and please add your handle next to the items reviewed if you only reviewed selected items.*

 I have...